KevLuo/OpenSet_ReciprocalPoints/README.md

 # OpenSet_ReciprocalPoints
 Open-source, re-implementation of the published ECCV '20 paper on reciprocal points for open-set recognition.
+This paper is state-of-the-art in open-set recognition as of October 2020.

 Code cleanup in progress.
 Shall be finished soon.